firephyz/Syms/Readme.md

 Compiler to use annotations where necessary to optimize and prove functionality.
 Compiler can output adjusted source with derived types and such (what do functions return, etc.)
+Compiler can utilize source location to automatically propagate refactorizations.

 Things without definitions are axioms.